abcarmin/Module-19-Challenge/README.md

     from crypto_wallet import generate_account, get_balance, send_transaction

-These are the required libraries and packages:
+These are the required libraries and packages to install:

     pip install web3==5.17